rpmuller/ePubs/WP1.md

 But the enlightened are politically weaker in America than they were in Athens, because they have failed to make common cause with the plutocracy.
-There is, however, one important and highly intellectual class which is concerned with the defence of the plutocracy, namely the class of corporation lawyers.
+There is, however, one important and highly intellectual class which is concerned with the defense of the plutocracy, namely the class of corporation lawyers.
 In same respects, their functions are similar to those that were performed in Athens by the Sophists.